binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ### Doppelganger Domains {#network-countermeasures-doppelganger-domains}

 Purchase as many doppelganger domains related to your own domain as makes sense and that you can afford.
 Do what the attacker does on your internal DNS server.

-%% Check Peter Kim in the attributions.
+If you are embracing defence in depth, then your attacker will have a much harder time compromising you.

 #### Web-sites {#network-countermeasures-doppelganger-domains-websites}
 ![](images/ThreatTags/PreventionAVERAGE.png)

+Train users to have their wits about these things.
+Just being aware that this is a technique used by attackers is often enough

 #### SMTP {#network-countermeasures-doppelganger-domains-smtp}
 ![](images/ThreatTags/PreventionAVERAGE.png)